Duxah/FreePCB-2/README.md

+_Warning! by downloading this repository in the usual way, you will get the most recent debug version, which may contain errors.
+To download the stable version go to the download page_

+***

 _Warning!
 This document has been translated into English from another language.
 The author is not responsible for the inaccuracy of the translation, if any._

 ***